What Is Alcoholism?

-According to national surveys, nearly 19 million people in the US abuse or are addicted to alcohol.
-In Europe, it's estimated that 23 million people are dependent on alcohol.
-Internationally, it's estimated that more than two million deaths a year result from alcohol consumption.
+According to national surveys, about 17 million people in the US abuse or are addicted to alcohol.
+In Europe, it’s estimated that 23 million people are dependent on alcohol.
+Internationally, it’s estimated that more than two million deaths a year result from alcohol consumption.

 Sadly, every death caused by alcohol can be prevented simply by not overusing the drug.
 Getting someone who is abusing alcohol into a successful alcohol recovery program, such as the one at Narconon drug and alcohol rehabilitation centers, can be the factor that saves someone from being one of these two million to lose their lives.

 While some deaths occur after extensive drinking, such as colon cancer, heart disease or cirrhosis, some of them can happen at any point in the addiction, for example, auto accidents, drownings or assault deaths.
 It only takes one little mistake, in the midst of alcohol abuse, to bring about one of these tragedies.
-Narconon alcohol and drug recovery centers located on six continents have excellent track records of helping people put alcoholism behind them so they can live sober, productive lives.
+Narconon centers have been helping people for five decades put alcoholism behind them so they can live sober, productive lives.

 Signs of Alcohol Abuse